HenrikJoreteg/andlog/readme.md

 ## How to use it:

-1. include it:
+Step 1. include it:

 ```html
 <script src="&log.js"></script>
 ```

-2. Use the `console` in your code as usual:
+Step 2.
+Use the `console` in your code as usual:

 ```javascript
 console.log("hello");
 ```

-3. If you want to see log output set a value called `debug` in `localStorage` by doing typing this in console:
+Step 3.
+If you want to see log output set a value called `debug` in `localStorage` by doing typing this in console:

 ```javascript
 localStorage.debug = true
 ```

-4. Refresh the page, you should now see logs.
+Step 4.
+Refresh the page, you should now see logs.

-5. To turn off console, just delete the localStorage flag:
+Step 5.
+To turn off console, just delete the localStorage flag:

 ```javascript
 delete localStorage.debug
 ```

-6. Feel free to deploy to production this way.
+Step 6.
+Feel free to deploy to production with console stuff in there.

 ## CommonJS Version